mukhtar-algezoli/MSc_project/README.md

 # MSc_project
 The dataset splits were downloaded from: https://www.openslr.org/12

-The alignment files are available in ../alignment_files.
+The alignment files are available at: https://drive.google.com/drive/folders/1n53BGCrmw3w_6p07RckfxvFyqpdhmWoi?usp=sharing.

 Those notebooks were designed to work on Google Colab, so make sure to modify the path if you want to run them locally.